 Each member of the species emits a characteristic musk that is used to identify individuals and families.
 This musk contains a high proportion of esters and ketone compounds, similar to ancient Terran fruits such as pears, strawberries and pineapples, which makes typical Arctonyx smell quite pleasantly to Terran sensibilities.
 However, it can also be quite confusing for Arctonyx who encounter Terran foods containing these fruits for the first time.
 Physrepping this scent profile is optional, although it does make for interesting talking points.
 Players can physrep this aspect of the species by using scents and perfumes that have a distinctive fruit-like odour.

 The sturdy frames and resilient physiology of the Arctonyx grants them a natural resistance to toxins and better chances in surgery.
 Arctonyx characters have 2 locational hits and a 250 second Death Count, and get one rank of the Steel Viscera skill for free at character creation.

-Arctonyx have a natural affinity for spaceflight that allows them to rapidly pick up basic ship functions, although it takes some effort to learn their way around more advanced systems.
+Arctonyx have a natural affinity for spaceflight that allows them to rapidly develop considerable skill with starship systems.
 Archetypally, Arctonyx gravitate towards Helm and Weapons console positions, but individuals may specialise in any console skills.
-The first Spaceflight Skill that Arctonyx Characters choose costs 0 Character Points.
+The first Spaceflight Skill that Arctonyx Characters buy is automatically upgraded to Rank 2 for no additional Character Points.

 The Cradians are a very recent accession to the Dominion, joining in 3819PT after the devastation of their homeworld of Bel-Dan III, also known as Cradia.
 Prior to the intervention of the the major Factions, the Cradians had been locked in a 4,000 year struggle with another sophont species in their home system, the Garvians.